 It takes the hard work and collaboration of many to make a global impact.
 MSR Global Health works with NGOs, government entities and private institutions to deliver products that serve communities in need.
 These leading organizations bring extensive field expertise, provide grants to explore cutting-edge technologies, and have helped our design team foster relationships with end users in dozens of countries.
 We respect and appreciate these valued partnerships.

-PATH is the world leader in driving global health innovation.
+PATH is a global organization that works to accelerate health equity by bringing together public institutions, businesses, social enterprises, and investors to solve the world’s most pressing health challenges.
 A key development partner for MSR Global Health, PATH provides our team with critical field expertise and channels for product testing and implementation within the communities we strive to help.
 PATH is also a founding member of the Safe Water Product Development Alliance, along with MSR Global Health.